 Bury Art Society was founded in 1949 with Mr Walter Fletcher, the local MP, as its first President.
 Meetings were held at various venues until 1952, when at the invitation of Mr Percy Warburton, the Head of Bury Art College, a permanent base was acquired at the Arts and Crafts Centre, Broad Street, Bury.

 Through friendship with Mr Warburton, Mr L. S. Lowry from neighbouring Salford became involved with the Society and became its second President.
-Many notable local artists were members including our current President, Mr David Swithenbank, who celebrates his 90th Birthday this year.
+Many notable local artists were members including our late President, Mr David Swithenbank.
+Peggy Hargreaves is our current President.

 The Aims of the Society